hydroperfoxie/docs/src/internals/mxmlc.md

 * JavaScript source maps mapping back JavaScript to the original ActionScript and MXML sources
 * Static media including images and sound

-The resulting artifacts may be mounted into a live website through the Iron command line.
+The resulting artifacts may be mounted into a live website through the SkyFlex command line.